ACEMS/ECRretreat2017Nov/README.md

 ## Draft programme
 The draft programme can be found in the Wiki, see the tab above or click [here](https://github.com/ACEMS/ECRretreat2017Nov/wiki).
-We're planning the collaborative research projects and unstructured sessions in the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) tab.
+We're planning the collaborative research projects and round table-esk discussion sessions in the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) tab.
 Why not head on over, see what people are suggesting, make a few comments and pitch your own idea?

 The programme will include:
-* unstructure collaborative sessions
+* Unstructured collaborative sessions
 * IP workshop
 * invited speakers
 * mentoring to the PhD students
 * opportunities to meet other ECRs
-* round table discussions
+* round table-esk discussion sessions
 * BBQ, beach and food.

-### The Unstructured Sessions
+### The Unstructured Collaborative Sessions
 These sessions are about collaboration and discussing/working on projects you are interested in.
 They work like this:
 1. You add projects you are interested in workingo on to the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) page **before the retreat**.
 2. On day 1, we discuss the project ideas and you decide what you would like to work on.